jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

 ## Run the Example

-For this exercise, it would be helpful to have an installation of VMware GemFire installed on your system.
-Follow the instructions in the [User Guide](https://geode.apache.org/docs/guide/1.15/prereq_and_install.html) to get started.
+For this exercise, it would be helpful to have an installation of [vmware-gemfire-name] installed on your system.
+Follow the instructions in the [User
+Guide](https://geode.apache.org/docs/guide/1.15/prereq_and_install.html)
+to get started.

-Once you have installed VMware GemFire and set your environment variables accordingly, you can start *Gfsh*:
+Once you have installed [vmware-gemfire-name] and set your environment variables accordingly, you can start *Gfsh*:

 Starting & Using Gfsh